microsoft/code-with-engineering-playbook/README.md

 * Leads by example.
 Models the behaviors we desire both interpersonally and technically (this is what most people think of as a "developer").
 * Strives to understand how their work fits into a broader context and ensures the outcome.

 This is the playbook.
-You are invited to contribute via standard git pull requests to GitHub.
+You are invited to contribute by submitting a pull request.

 ## Outline